Skip to main content

 Welcome to FindLaw’s Nevada Voter Guide.
 We’ll answer your questions about voter registration, early voting, and absentee voting.
 We will also explain how to find your polling place, what to bring to the polls, and what to do if you see illegal activity at the voting locations.

-If this is your first time voting or you recently moved to Nevada, you should familiarize yourself with the state’s voting laws.
-Whether you’re a Democrat or Republican, review Nevada’s special voting rules and requirements before election day.
+If this is your first time voting or you recently moved to Nevada, it’s a good idea to familiarize yourself with the state’s voting laws.
+Whether you’re a Democrat or a Republican, review Nevada’s special voting rules and requirements before Election Day.

 Some of the questions voters in Nevada may have include the following:

-This Nevada Voter Guide will help answer these questions and explain how Nevada addresses special accommodations for people with a disability.
+This Nevada Voter Guide will help answer these questions and explain how Nevada addresses special accommodations for people with disabilities.
 This article will provide specific election information, such as voter eligibility, voter registration, and other helpful details.

 Who is eligible to vote in Nevada?